SERVING: Washington D.C. and surrounding suburbs in Maryland (Montgomery & Prince George’s)

 - Our Smart 800# connects you with a mobile veterinarian in your area

-- Dr. Harrison Foy and Dr. John Slaughter service Washington D.C. and the surrounding suburbs up to Baltimore, Maryland
+- Dr. Clare Rathjens & Dr. Harrison Foy service Washington D.C. and the surrounding suburbs within Montgomery & Prince George’s counties.

 Email Pet Loss At Home Washington D.C.